sj-lee98/sj-lee98/README.md

 ### Hi there 👋

 Good day!
-I am SeongJu Lee who is interested in iOS application development from South Korea.
+I am Seongju Lee who is interested in iOS application development from South Korea.

 If you want to contact me, please leave me a message!